 New Zealand

-Two-agency intelligence community comprising the Government Communications Security Bureau (signals) and the New Zealand Security Intelligence Service (domestic security), both founding members of the Five Eyes partnership.
+Two-agency intelligence community comprising the Government Communications Security Bureau (signals) and the New Zealand Security Intelligence Service (domestic security), both full members of the Five Eyes partnership.

-New Zealand is a founding signatory of the 1946 UKUSA Agreement and a full Five Eyes member alongside the United States, United Kingdom, Canada, and Australia.
+New Zealand is a full Five Eyes member alongside the United States, United Kingdom, Canada, and Australia, integrated into the UKUSA arrangement during the post-war Commonwealth signals-intelligence settlement (New Zealand was formally extended into the partnership in 1956).
 Its specific role within the partnership has historically centred on signals collection coverage of the South Pacific from the Waihopai station and from the Tangimoana facility, supporting partner SIGINT priorities.
-The Snowden disclosures of 2013 produced substantial public-record material on GCSB's role in the partnership, including the Waihopai cable-tap programme and the broader integration of New Zealand collection into NSA-led tasking.
+The Snowden disclosures of 2013–2015 produced substantial public-record material on GCSB's role in the partnership, including satellite-interception activity at Waihopai, the Speargun undersea-cable-tap programme targeting the Southern Cross cable, and the broader integration of New Zealand collection into NSA-led tasking (including XKEYSCORE).
 The Inspector-General of Intelligence and Security and the Intelligence and Security Committee of the New Zealand Parliament provide the principal oversight mechanisms; the 2017 Intelligence and Security Act consolidated the previous separate GCSB and NZSIS authorising statutes.

 How to read a country page